Peppol IDs – What are they and how can I create one?

 As you can see, the self-accreditation process isn’t so simple, which is why organizations from both the public and private sectors often choose to work with a Peppol infrastructure provider.
 Through this partnership, you can use the provider’s Access Point as your own, fast-tracking almost all aspects of the accreditation process and not having to worry about development, maintenance, or hosting.
 Similar to a SaaS solution, you can simply connect and start transacting or distributing Peppol IDs to your staff and clients, with accreditation taking on average just a couple of days!

-The largest Peppol infrastructure provider in the world, we have the core features and add-ons to make gaining Access Point accreditation and creating Peppol IDs easy.
+Tickstar, the largest Peppol infrastructure provider in the world, has the core features and add-ons to make gaining Access Point accreditation and creating Peppol IDs easy.
 Whether you are a company that just won a procurement contract and needs quick setup and integration, or an ERP vendor looking to provide Peppol access to your current and future clients, we have shared access or a white-label option, where your business will be listed on the global Peppol directory.
 With experience since 2012 working with public sector organizations and private companies globally, we undertake all the heavy lifting while providing the best possible service and exceptional support.

-Check out our calculator to get an idea of how much it costs to transact on the Peppol network with Galaxy Gateway, or contact our friendly and experienced team to ask us about the best options for your operations.
+Contact our friendly and experienced team to ask us about the best options for your operations.